 - Chief, Pediatric Cardiothoracic Intensive Care, UH Rainbow Babies and Children's Hospital

-- Interim Chief, Cardiology, UH Rainbow Babies and Children's Hospital
+- Acting Chief, Cardiology, UH Rainbow Babies and Children's Hospital

 - Acute Respiratory Distress Syndrome (ARDS)

 - Congenital Heart Disease

 - Extracorporeal Membrane Oxygenation (ECMO)

 - Pediatric Cardiac Critical Care

 - Pediatric Critical Care Medicine - American Board of Pediatrics

 - Pediatrics - American Board of Pediatrics

 Pediatric Critical Care Medicine - Duke University Medical Center (1993 - 1996)